 Asynchronous means that data is transferred without support from an external clock signal since the clock is generated internally and is synchronized to the incoming serial frames.

-Synchronous mode requires an extra clock line but has the advantage that it can work at higher speed rates that is asynchronous mode.
+Synchronous mode requires an extra clock line but has the advantage that it can work at higher speed rates that asynchronous mode.

-In Master synchronous the the main device generates and outputs the clock on XCKn pin while in Slave synchronous mode the device uses the clock generated by the Master.
+In Master synchronous the main device generates and outputs the clock on XCKn pin while in Slave synchronous mode the device uses the clock generated by the Master.

 Multi-Processor Communication Mode